weakish/docs-en/views/rest_sms_api.md

 ```

 If the above call will create a new user account,
-then LeanCloud will set `mobilePhoneVerified` to `true`, set `username` to the mobile phone number, and generate a null password.
+LeanCloud will set `mobilePhoneVerified` to `true`, set `username` to the mobile phone number, and generate a null password.
 A null password indicates the user cannot log in via password.

 To specify a username other than the mobile phone number, you can pass an additional `username` parameter.